logaretm/vee-validate/docs/content/api/field.md

 </code-title>

 Resets the field's validation state, reverts all `meta` object to their default values and clears out the error messages, it will also reset the field value to it's initial value.
-Note that no error messages will be generated if the initial value is invalid after reset.
+Note that no error messages will be generated if the initial value is invalid after reset, the `valid` flag will be then set to `true` in that case.

 Note that it is unsafe to use this function as an event handler directly, check the following snippet: